ietf-wg-cellar/matroska-specification/tagging.md

 An upper level value tag applies to the lower level.
 That means if a CD has the same artist for all tracks, you just need to set the ARTIST tag at level 50 (ALBUM) and not to each TRACK (but you can).
-That also means that if some parts of the CD have no known ARTIST the value **MUST** be set to nothing (a void string "").
+That also means that, if some parts of the CD have no known ARTIST, the value **MUST** be set to nothing (a void string "").

 When a level doesn't exist it **MUST NOT** be specified in the files, so that the TOTAL_PARTS and PART_NUMBER elements match the same levels.

 Here is an example of how these `organizational` tags work: If you set 10 TOTAL_PARTS to the ALBUM level (40) it means the album contains 10 lower parts.
 The lower part in question is the first lower level that is specified in the file.
-So if it's TRACK (30), then that means it contains 10 tracks.
-If it's MOVEMENT (20) that means it's 10 movements, etc.
+So, if it's TRACK (30), then that means it contains 10 tracks.
+If it's MOVEMENT (20), that means it's 10 movements, etc.

 ## Official tags